openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 ### <a name="install-openvino"></a>Step 1: Download and Install OpenVINO Core Components

 1. Create an 'Intel' folder in the `C:\Program Files (x86)\` directory.
 Skip this step if the folder already exists.
    You can also do this via command-lines.
-Open a new command prompt window as administrator by right-clicking **Command Prompt** from the Start menu and select **Run as administrator**, and then run the following commands:
+Open a new command prompt window as administrator by right-clicking **Command Prompt** from the Start menu and select **Run as administrator**, and then run the following command:
    ```sh
    mkdir "C:\Program Files (x86)\Intel"
    ```